Building My Resume with React and CSS

 - Programmatic generation: I can swap content, iterate on layout, or generate variations instantly

-@media printgives me pixel-perfect control over how it prints - AI-assisted editing: Working in code means I can collaborate with AI to refine wording and layout in real-time
+@media printgives me strong control over how it prints - AI-assisted editing: Working in code means I can collaborate with AI to refine wording and layout in real-time

 - Semantic HTML: The structure is clean and accessible, not locked in a proprietary format